Where To Have Lunch In The West Loop

 There are so many restaurants in the West Loop that even some of the restaurants have restaurants.
 Like nesting dolls, or whatever was happening during Inception.
-But not all of those places are open for lunch - and nothing is worse than showing up at Girl & The Goat at 1pm, only to realize that it’s only not-crowded because it’s closed.
+But not all of those places are open for lunch—and nothing is worse than showing up at Rose Mary at at 1pm, only to realize that it’s only not-crowded because it’s closed.
 We don’t want this to happen to you, so we made this guide.
-Here are 17 places to eat lunch in the West Loop.
+Here are the best places to eat lunch in the West Loop.

 Beatrix works well for a variety of situations - for instance, lunch with someone you don’t know very well.
 But since the well-rounded menu has lots of salads, grains, and things like bulgur wheat poke bowls, it’s a particularly good choice for a sit-down meal when you’re looking for something kind of healthy.